Best Practices for Web Push Notifications in 2018

-Title is the 1st thing your customer will see.
+The title is the 1st thing your customer will see.
 Reading the title of the push notification can break or make your notification.
 The title should be intriguing enough to make user read the notifications and click on it.

 Best practices to follow while writing push notification title

-- Keep it crisp and simple: The number of characters for title is limited, so use the words wisely to create the impact.
+- Keep it crisp and simple: The number of characters for the title is limited, so use the words wisely to create the impact.
 The title should clearly state what the notification is all about.